 Let’s Talk Breathing!

-Breath can help you make contact with the present moment and assess your current state.
+Breathing can help you make contact with the present moment and assess your current state.

 Have you ever noticed how your breath changes with your moods or states?
 Typically, it gets faster and more shallow with anxious or excited states; slower and deeper with depressive, tired, or relaxed states.
 I invite you to take a moment to assess your current state by observing your breath.
 You don’t have to do anything to change it.
 Just watch it.
 Observing and feeling your body being breathed.
 What does your breath say about your state in this moment?
 Is it quick and shallow, deep and slow, or maybe somewhere in between?

-Breath can be intentionally altered to change your state.
+Breathing can be intentionally altered to change your state.

-Now that you know what state you are in, you might choose to intentionally change your breathing pattern to change your state.
+You might choose to intentionally change your breathing pattern to change your state.
 Do you need more calm?
 Do you need more energy?
 How about more balance?
 When you breathe in, you are activating the sympathetic nervous system which energizes you.
 When you breathe out, you are affecting the parasympathetic nervous system which relaxes you.

 Longer breath in = More energy